rsdoiel/antenna/planet.md

 ---

-## Yellow Rain warnings in place with flooding possible
+## Yellow Rain warnings impacting 12 counties lifted

 date: 2025-06-11, from: RTÉ News

-Two Status Yellow rain warnings are in place as Met Éireann warned of localised flooding, lightning damage, poor visibility and difficult travel conditions.
+Two Status Yellow rain warnings that were in place for 12 counties have just been lifted.

 <br>